footprintanalytics/awesome-web3/.github/ISSUE_TEMPLATE/add-new-article-to-this-list.md

 ---
-name: Add new library to this list
+name: Add new article to this list
 about: ''
 title: ''
 labels: ''